thefullstackgroup/thefullstack/README.md

 ## The Full Stack projects

-The Full Stack platform consists of a React (NextJS) webapp that connects to many different microservices, such projects service, profile service, search service, etc. to name a few.
+The Full Stack platform consists of a React (NextJS) webapp that connects to many different microservices, such as a projects service, profile service, search service, connections service etc. to name a few.
 There are also integrations with third parties such as Firebase (for auth), Firestore, Knock (notifications) and many cloud functions.
 Currently, we have made the webapp open source.
 We are in the process of creating The Full Stack API platform for developers to build their own apps on top of The Full Stack API.

 <p align="center">
 <br>